AstralBat64/DeepJS/README.md

 It can build a main page store menu in an operating system.

 # Features
-1. Marketplace with protected empty accounts for sale.
+1. Protected marketplace with empty accounts for sale
-2. World map and its player
+2. Player with world map and history
-3. Open to edit in runtime static source code and its verification options
+3. Editable in runtime static source code and its verification in browser

 # Build tree
--boolean[0, 1]
+-Boolean[0, 1] as Pyramid

---dice[0, 0, 0, 1, 2, 3]
+--Dice[0, 0, 0, 1, 2, 3] as Default

---dice[1, 2, 3, 4, 5, 6]
+--Dice[1, 2, 3, 4, 5, 6] as Dice

----DeepSlotMachine[0-9,0-9,0-9]
+---DeepSlotMachine[0-9, 0-9, 0-9] as Slot

----CombinationsDictonary<slot, object>
+---CombinationsDictonary<slot, object> as Random

----Bits(728) + 1 second
+---Bits(728) + 1 second as Time